Nottingham-CTU/Workflows/README.md

   * Tests must be included in the repository in a *tests* folder.
 Test files must be pytest files as exported by Selenium IDE or a similar tool.
 Initialisation steps should be placed in a file named *init.py* and the actual tests must be named according to pytest conventions.
-  * The test environment will be set up with 4 REDCap user accounts: `admin`, `user`, `user2` and `user3`.
+  * The test environment will be set up with 6 REDCap user accounts: `admin`, `user1`, `user2`, `user3`, `user4` and `user5`.
 Tests will begin logged in to the admin account.
 You can change to other accounts during tests as required.
 The password for all accounts is `abc123`.
   * If you need to upload a file during your test, use the `send_keys` command, targeted on a file upload field.
 The value passed to the `send_keys` command should be the path to a file within your repository.
 Prefix the path with `REPODIR/` to reference your repository root, for example to upload a file *hello.txt* in the *tests* folder, use `REPODIR/tests/hello.txt`.
+  * Once tests are complete the results will be stored as CSV file(s) in an artifact and can be downloaded.
+Note that if a failure occurs in the initialisation stage there will be no test results.
+In the event a test fails the exception information, a screenshot and a HTML file representing the state of the page at the time of failure are stored in a separate artifact.
 * [Release REDCap Module](files/release-redcap-module.yml)
   * This workflow will run when a pull request is merged into the main branch.
   * It will create a release automatically using the version number from the pull request title and